 You do not need to complete the registration process to download the application package and begin to prepare your material.
 However, you will need your Grants.gov user ID and password that you obtain during the registration process to submit your application when it is complete.

-Click here to learn more about Grants.gov registration and tips for using Grants.gov [internal link to registering with Grants.gov
+Click here to learn more about Grants.gov registration and tips for using Grants.gov [internal link to registering with Grants.gov doclet].

 4. When and how must we submit our application?